-The situation works out well for Mabel Bautista, a 47-year-old Filipina house maid.
-Since walking two high energy dogs — Saluki mixes — twice daily for the last four months, she has managed to control her extreme hypertension.
-In that time, her blood pressure has come down from a worrying 180/100 to a normal level of 130/90 and she has lost 6 kilograms.
+By walking two high energy Saluki cross breeds twice a day, she managed to bring her extreme hypertension under control within just four months.
+She reduced her blood pressure from a worrying 180/100 to a normal level of 130/90, and she lost six kilograms.

 Bautista walks the dogs for an hour in the morning and 30 minutes every evening around Abu Dhabi’s Sas Al Nakhl village.
-Before her employers adopted the dogs, she did zero physical exercise.
+She says that before her employers adopted the dogs, she did zero physical exercise.

-Reyhana Harper, 39, is the co-owner of Iconic Fitness in Dubai, and a dog owner herself.
-She and her husband rescued and adopted a 4-year-old black and white King Charles Spaniel from a dog shelter five months ago.
+Another dog owner who relished her walks with her furry friend is Reyhana Harper, the co-owner of Iconic Fitness in Dubai.
+The 39-year-old South African adopted Joey, a four-year-old black and white King Charles Spaniel, from a dog shelter five months ago.

-The South African has a set routine each day, taking Joey for two to three walks a day: one at 5am, one mid afternoon around 3pm and another at 8pm.
+Since then she has walked Joey two to three times a day: once at 5am, once at around 3pm and again at 8pm.

 “Our walks are generally 20 minutes long, depending on how many dogs there are in the area or how thirsty or warm he gets,” she said.
 “We have an awesome lake in JLT, so sometimes we walk around the lake, which is about 1.6km.”

-Having a dog is an easy way to be more active in Dubai, where the tendency can be toward being sedentary.
+Having a dog is an easy way to be more active in Dubai, where it’s easy to live a sedentary lifestyle.

-“I find this time to disconnect and ‘be with my dog’, whether it’s doing short runs or playing fetch.
-Joey is really good at playing fetch and running.
-We are super lucky that he was already trained when we rescued him.”
+“Our walks are a great chance to disconnect and just enjoy being with my dog.
+Joey is really good at playing fetch and running and we are super lucky that he was already trained when we rescued him,” says Harper.

 During the day, she and her husband take their three-year-old Saluki mix Sophie for short walks of up to 15 minutes so her paws don’t burn.
-In the evenings they take her for another 30 to 45 minutes when it’s cooler.
+In the evenings they take her our for another 30 to 45 minutes.

-“During the winter months, I take my dog running with me, anywhere between 5 to 10 kilometers a day, on top of the normal walks we do,” she says.
-“We are able to get out and explore more during the cooler months and have pretty much explored everywhere in JVC.
+“During the winter months, I take my dog running with me, anywhere between five to 10 kilometers a day,” she says.
+“We are able to get out and explore more during the cooler months and we have pretty much explored everywhere in JVC.
 My husband and I try to combine errands with walking the dog.
 For example, we will walk to the dry cleaners or grocery store if there are only a few items.”

-She says having a dog is a tool that cannot help but motivate people to be active.
+She says that having a dog is naturally motivates you to be more active.